 Kirk manages the Hugh Lofting Timber Framing shop where he can be found laying out or cutting project components, coordinating job schedules, or encouraging a team approach with his easygoing style.
 Despite early plans for a career in underwater welding, Kirk has spent nearly 20 years in timber framing, with HLTF since 2009.
 He likes the challenge of designing joinery and has the keen observation skills to catch even the smallest mistake.
 Kirk lives in Lancaster County where he enjoys hunting and the occasional round of golf.

 Favorite project: West Chester Barn

 Jared started with Hugh Lofting Timber Framing in 2008 as a recent design graduate of Thaddeus Stephens College of Technology.
 He discovered carpentry was a bigger draw than CAD and now works in the shop as the lead joiner.
 Jared’s quiet consistency and ability to visualize a project from design through construction make him a valuable teammate.
 He holds an architecture associate degree and is Green Advantage certified.
 Recently married with a new baby at home, Jared manages to find time to hunt and watch Penn State football.

 Amanda Thomforde Kent

-Amanda maintains the budgets and account management for Hugh Lofting Timber Framing.
+Amanda maintains the budgets, account management, and project administration for Hugh Lofting Timber Framing.
 She’s the all-purpose business mind on the team, equally adept at reading contracts or handling accounting.
 A Florida resident, Amanda works remotely but regularly returns to Kennett Square where her family has century-long roots.
 She holds a B.S. in Business Management from Guilford College and has worked with HLTF since 2009, shortly after her graduation.
 Amanda is QuickBooks and Green Advantage certified.
 When she isn’t handing HR or business, Amanda enjoys crafting and Eagles football.

 Favorite project: Tree House